 Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and involuntary labor.
 We also have a reporting hotline (available online and by telephone) for associates and workers at factories in our supply chain, so that they may report potential legal, regulatory, or policy violations and other ethical concerns.
 Grievances can be submitted anonymously and confidentially to the extent allowed under applicable law.

-In late 2020, to ensure that 100% of migrant workers in our Level 1 and key Level 2 supplier facilities do not pay recruitment fees, we launched a training to all of our suppliers and licensees operating in high-risk jurisdictions, to provide further guidance on how to effectively identify and remediate recruitment fees issues, enact management systems to prevent the charging of recruitment fees when migrant workers are initially recruited for employment, and address other issues related to forced and involuntary labor.
-In order to help ensure our internal teams can effectively communicate PVH’s expectations with respect to forced labor and recruitment fees, supply chain leadership and teams also joined this training.
-In addition, suppliers and licensees are required to complete a set of modules and quizzes hosted on the Responsible Labor Initiative (RLI) e-learning platform on forced labor and recruitment of foreign migrant workers.
+To ensure that 100% of migrant workers in our Level 1 and key Level 2 supplier facilities do not pay recruitment fees all suppliers and licensees in high-risk jurisdictions are required to complete a set of modules and quizzes hosted on the RLI e-learning platform on forced labor and recruitment of foreign migrant workers.
 We also require that all new factories that are on-boarded in high-risk jurisdictions complete the suite of trainings on forced labor on the RLI e-learning platform.
-All of our Level 1 suppliers in high-risk jurisdictions have completed our required Recruit Ethically training.

 Our CR team and other PVH associates also participate as speakers in other external training programs and seminars on forced and involuntary labor, to increase awareness and encourage the adoption of best practices to address these issues.